prescriptive-analytics/challenge-docs/docs/simulator_modeling.rst

 Simulator Modeling
 ******************
-The infection spread in this simulator is modeled according to what is known about the epidemic.
-The assumptions about the Epidemic spread and mobility implemented in the simulator are based on the published research as well as interactions with the epidemiologists.
-We plan to update the simulator as more and more about Epidemic will be known.
+The epidemic spreading in this simulator is modeled according to what is known about the COVID-19.
+The assumptions about the epidemic spreading and mobility implemented in the simulator are based on the published research as well as interactions with the epidemiologists.
+We plan to update the simulator as more and more about epidemic will be known.

-The simulator simulates individual mobility in a city of :math:`R` Regions with :math:`M` people.
-Each region consists of several POIs, where each POI can contains up to three types of POIs: working, residential, and commercial.
+The simulator simulates individual mobility in a city of :math:`R` POIs with :math:`M` people.
+Each POI belongs to one of the three categories: working, residential, and commercial.
 An individual is associated with two fixed POIs: one for residential, and one for working.

 +------------------+---+------------------+--------+
 |     Parameter specification in this challenge    |